-For illustrative purposes, I show the scatter plot between the 10-year on-the-run premium and the reverse repo rate in figure $9.^{43}$ We observe that there is a negative correlation between the 10-year on-the-run premium and the reverse repo rate with tight 95% confidence bands.
+In this section I test this hypothesis in the data.
+First, I show for illustrative purposes the scatter plot between the 10-year on-the-run premium and the reverse repo rate in figure 8.44 I observe that there is a negative correlation between the 10-year on-the-run premium and the reverse repo rate with tight 95% confidence bands.
 This is consistent with my theory as I predict a high premium when the reverse repo rate is low.